 We are able to offer injections for pain relief including morphine, diamorphine, pethidine and similar drugs (called opioids).
 Each one works slightly differently.
 The side effects and times at which you can be given them, will vary depending on which drug you are given.
 These injections will be given to you into your thigh or bottom and will take around 20 minutes to work.
 The effects last between two and four hours.
 You can speak to your midwife about your options and any questions you may have.

 For most people who give birth, an epidural gives complete pain relief.
 It can be helpful for women who are having a long or particularly painful labour.
 An epidural is a local anaesthetic that is injected into the spine and topped up as needed.
 It is given by an anaesthetist.
 It numbs the nerves that carry the pain impulses from the birth canal to the brain.
+We have a 24 hours a day, 7 days a week, epidural service at Sunderland Royal Hospital Delivery Suite.
+We have a resident Anaesthetist working on delivery suite at all times, to provide you with an epidural if you choose this as your pain relief option when you are in labour.

 The labour pains website has some useful information that you may wish to read.